Splitties/refreshVersions/docs/setup.md

 ## Configure the plugin

-There are no required configurations!
+There is no required configuration!

-There are some options which can be configured in the bloc `refreshVersions { }`
+There are some options which can be configured in the `refreshVersions { }` block.

-If you are curious about which options are available, use auto-complete!
+If you are curious about what are the available options, you can use auto-complete (you can also type `this.` before to filter the results).

 <img width="854" src="https://user-images.githubusercontent.com/459464/117489731-41322200-af6e-11eb-8e5d-f3ba0e7b6070.png">